Home » Insights » Automatic Dependency Injection With PHP’s Reflection API

 return $reflector->newInstanceArgs($dependencies);

 And that’s everything.
-I’ve cleaned up the code a bit, split it into a few other methods and added doc blocks.
+I’ve cleaned up the code a bit, split it into several other methods, and added doc blocks.
 You should be good to copy/paste this into your project.

 class Resolver {